I said it again.

 1. KNOW YOUR SURROUNDINGS

 It helps to already be familiar with the terrain.
-We usually know the potholes on our daily path.
-Try skirting around them in the dark, too.
+You know the potholes on your daily path.
+Skirt around them in the dark, too.
 Be aware of obstacles when possible.
-Stay away from spots you know will cause you trouble.
+Avoid spots you know will cause you trouble.

 2. CARRY LIGHT WITH YOU

 Even the darkest dark can become illuminated with a little light.
-If you’re a believer in God, turn on the light of his presence in the form of hope.
-When the darkness threatens to overcome you, light up your hope from the inside, where God’s Spirit lives.
+Turn on the light of presence in the form of hope.
+When the darkness threatens to overcome you, light up your hope from the inside.

 3. STAY CALM

-When the lights go out, we might be tempted to panic.
-But staying calm can help us make wiser decisions.
-Solutions are more likely to arise from a calm head than a flustered one.
+When the lights go out, you might be tempted to panic.
+But staying calm leads to wiser decisions.
+Solutions arise easier from a calm head than a flustered one.

 4. REMEMBER IT WON’T ALWAYS BE DARK

 Be patient.
-In confusing circumstances it helps me to remember a brighter light will eventually shine again.
+In confusing circumstances, remember a brighter light will eventually shine again.
 It won’t always be dark.
-The sun always rises if I’ll wait on another rotation of the earth.
+The sun will rise again as you await another rotation of the earth.

 5. DON’T WALK ALONE

 It’s comforting to have a friend along when you’re walking in the dark.
-God designed us to stay together through dark seasons.
+Stay with your people.
+Together is better than alone in dark seasons.

 Yet even with the best precautions and preparations, bad things can and do happen in the dark (well, also in the light).
 There are no guarantees.